Vannevelj/SharpSource/docs/SS022-ExceptionThrownFromImplicitOperator.md

 ---

-An exception is thrown from an `implicit` operator
+An exception is thrown from an `implicit` operator.
+This does not trigger for `NotImplementedException` and `NotSupportedException`.

 ---

 ## Violation